-What's My Share?
-Information Acquisition by Loan Syndicate Participants
+What’s My Share?
+The Acquisition of Borrower Accounting Reports by Syndicate Participant Lenders

 JEL Classification: D82, D83, G21, M40